 Recipe FAQs

-The sourdough flavor will depend on the unique flavor of your sourdough discard.
+The taste will depend on the distinctive flavor of your sourdough discard.
 Discard that’s been kept in the fridge for longer will have built up more acidity and will have a more intense flavor.
-While discard from a freshly fed starter will have a sweeter, milder flavor.
+While discard from a freshly fed starter will impart a milder flavor.

 These biscotti will last up to two weeks stored in an airtight container at room temperature.
 Baking biscotti twice dries them completely, so they are less likely to get moldy.